geudde/attic-chest/pages/02.season-1/11.meeting-11/01.impromptu/docs.md

 The weapon slipt with might force
 And broke their wit in pieces

-They vow’d they’d place him ‘mongst the Stars
+They vow’d they’d place him ’mongst the Stars
 And make a wondrous glitter
 But there no more of the Horse is seen
 Than you see of an apple fritter!